How to Use the Geant4 Toolkit Libraries¶

 environment variables are set.

-If you did not use the GEANT4_INSTALL_DATA
+If you did not use the GEANT4_INSTALL_DATA option to install data

 when Geant4 itself was installed, you can use the --install-datasets